meli/mailpot/web/README.md

 cargo run --bin mpot-web -- /path/to/conf.toml
 ```

-By default on release builds templates are compressed with `zstd` and bundled in the binary.
+Templates are compressed with `zstd` and bundled in the binary.

-You can disable this behavior by disabling the `zstd` feature: `cargo build --release --no-default-features`

 ## Configuration